BUILDING A NEST EGG THROUGH PRIVATE MORTGAGE INVESTING

 Many people in 2008 saw on average, 20% to 50% reduction in their stock portfolios — years to generate those returns gone in a matter of months.

 So it was that experience that made us realize there’s got to be a better way.
 So we opted for a less exciting option.
-Real tangible assets that people need to live.
+Real tangible assets that people need to live in.
 That’s residential real estate.
 That’s why when people were hitting the panic button in 2008, we were buying the bulk of our residential properties.

 Our thinking was that Canada had a more stable banking system and didn’t do all the crazy stuff the Americans got themselves involved in.
-If you offer loans to people that wouldn’t qualify under normal conditions for one, the results are predictable.

 Tristram: So you’re providing the Mortgage Investment Corp both as a diversification product and strategy.